AntociM/El-mania/Testing.md

 1. Validation was added to the **order form**, where the user fills out his personal information.

 - full name, city, country  fields validate only alphabetical characters and space.
 - address field must contain only alphanumeric characters.
+Addresses without numbers are accepted.
-- phone number is validating only numbers, with a standard format.
+- phone number field is validating only numbers, with an international standard format.
-When a user clicks `Payment` button, the validation error messages are displayed.
+When a user clicks `Pay` button, the validation error messages are displayed.

 ![](static/media/readme-images/order-validation.jpg)